-Mr. Cascella was appointed to the Board effective February 1, 2019.
-See Tollo ?: Director's Attendance at Board and Committee Meetings for disclosure for all directors of board and standing committee meeting attendance.
-See - Director's Attendance at Board and Committee Meetings for disclosure for all directors of board and standing committee meeting attendance.
-See - Director's Ownership of Securities - Director Share Ownership Guidelines for a description of the shareholding requirements for applicable directors.
+(1) Mr. Cascella was appointed to the Board effective February 1, 2019.

+- (2) See Table 7: Directors' Attendance at Board and Committee Meetings for disclosure for all directors of board and standing committee meeting attendance. - (3) See - Directors' Ownership of Securities - Director Share Ownership Guidelines for a description of the shareholding requirements for applicable directors.
 New directors have five years from the time of their appointment to the Board to comply with the Director Share Ownership Guidelines (as defined below).
-The "Actual Value" of the shares and DSU/RSUs held as of December 31, 2019 is determined with respect to all SVS beneficially owned, all unvested RSUs and all DSUs, the value of which was, in each case, determined using a share price of \$8.27, the closing price of SVS on the NYSE on December 31, 2019.
-As President and CEO of the Corporation, Mr. Mionis is subject to the Executive Share Ownership Guidelines.
+The "Actual Value" of the shares and DSU/RSUs held as of December 31, 2019 is determined with respect to all SVS beneficially owned, all unvested RSUs and all DSUs, the value of which was, in each case, determined using a share price of \$8.27, the closing price of SVS on the NYSE on December 31, 2019. - (4) As President and CEO of the Corporation, Mr. Mionis is subject to the Executive Share Ownership Guidelines and not the Director Share Ownership Guidelines.
 See Executive Share Ownership.
-The "Actual Value" of the shares and share units held by Mr. Mionis as of December 31, 2019 includes all Mr. Popatia, as an officer of Onex, is not subject to the Director Share Ownership Guidelines.
+The "Actual Value" of the shares and share units held by Mr. Mionis as of December 31, 2019 includes all SVS beneficially owned by Mr. Mionis, all of his unvested RSUs and his PSUs that vested on January 31, 2020.
+The value of such RSUs and PSUs was determined using a share price of \$8.27, the closing price of SVS on the NYSE on December 31, 2019. - (5) Mr. Popatia, as an officer of Onex, is not subject to the Director Share Ownership Guidelines.